WordPress Login URL and Admin Dashboard Guide

 To access your WordPress admin area through Bluehost:

-• Log into your Bluehost account.
+• Log in to your Bluehost account.

 Log into your account